Invest in your health

 Use retail therapy

 Sometimes we all need a carrot on a stick to get us out the door.
 A new car makes the drive to work more fun, a smart new suit puts a brighter side on heading off for a dull meeting.
 While squandering your money is not wise spending on something that will give you a bit of a buzz is.
-Bin your battered running kit or gym clothes go out and get some good gear and feel better about yourself.
+Bin your battered running kit or gym clothes go out and get some great shoes and feel better about yourself.
 You will look better and be more comfortable.
 Feeling motivated to be healthy is a major part of the battle.
 The hardest part of any session is usually the part from the sofa to the front door.
 Give yourself every chance to succeed with a healthy lifestyle.